The Gospel, Part 5

 The Lord has commanded us, saying, “‘I have made you a light for the Gentiles, that you may bring salvation to the ends of the earth.’”

-Acts 13:47, ESV
+— Acts 13:47, ESV

 [Note: this is the fifth article of a five-part series about the historical context of the Gospel]

 Euangelion, the word we translate as “gospel”, is a big deal in the Bible and it has been a big deal throughout history.
-In the first article in this series, we met Pheidippides, the legendary Greek messenger who brought news of victory (gospel) from the Battle of Marathon to the anxiously-waiting city of Athens.
+In the first article of this series, we met Pheidippides, the legendary Greek messenger who brought news of victory (gospel) from the Battle of Marathon to the anxiously-waiting city of Athens.
 The much larger Persian army was defeated, ensuring Greece would remain a democratic collection of free states.
 Even today, Pheidippides’ legend lives on.
 The world’s most popular long distance foot race - the modern marathon - is still run by countless athletes all over the world.

 In the second article, we studied gospel terminology.
 The Greek term euangelion (used in the New Testament) predominantly referred to good news.
 However, the Hebrew term bᵊśôrâ (Old Testament) simply referred to news in general.
 We saw examples of how it could be good, bad, or to-be-determined.
 Furthermore, ancient Greek literature showed us the double meaning of gospel; it could refer to the news itself or the displays of gratitude in reaction to the good news (i.e. rewards to messengers or sacrifices to the gods).
 Either way, the Gospel nowadays (capital “G”) specifically denoted the message of Jesus, while other gospels (lower case “g”) referred to other saviors, kingdoms, or empires throughout history.